 See our other Capital One article discussing other Capital One Lawsuits here.

-Even if you aren’t able to cash in on these listed lawsuits, your complaint may fit arbitration with Capital One.
-We may be able to help you file a claim and get compensated – learn more here.
+Even if you aren’t able to cash in on these listed lawsuits, your complaint might qualify for binding arbitration with Capital One.
+We help consumers you file claims and get compensated.

 Best of the Best.
 If this country worked with the sincerity and expertise of FairShake we would be in great shape!Allie, real FairShake customer

 They got more done in a few weeks than I did in over two years.John, real FairShake customer

 I can’t say enough good about this company!
 They are really a light for us in a very hard time.Mark, real FairShake customer

 Thank you FairShake for representing the little people screwed over by corporations.Amanda, real FairShake customer